Skvayzer/russian_handwritings_tracked/README.md

 scanner.py -- character scanning program, dataset collection. convert2mnist.py -- a program for converting a dataset into a mnist-like form. it is intended for an example with the test. example_using.py -- example of a primitive grid for character recognition.
 It is intended only to demonstrate the consistency of the dataset.
-When using a dataset, of course, the user can and will use their own, more advanced approaches. data - folder with dataset w_n_m - folder with writer's attempt (in total 28 folders)
+When using a dataset, of course, the user can and will use their own, more advanced approaches. data - folder with dataset. w_n_m - folder with writer's attempt (in total 28 folders)
-       <char> - the main file of the symbol track, a text file with a list of coordinates of the form - "x1","y1","x2","y2",...,"xN","yN"
+       <char> - the main file of the symbol track, a text file with a list of coordinates of the form - "x1","y1","x2","y2",...,"xN","yN".
-       <char>_times - a file with additional information on the track with a list of time in ms between receiving coordinates of points
+       <char>_times - a file with additional information on the track with a list of time in ms between receiving coordinates of points.
        <char>.png is an auxiliary file - a picture of the symbol as it was visible to the writer.
-The file is for understanding only
+The file is for understanding only.